knobs-dials/latexcolor/README.md

 This was an attempt to make latex/pdflatex's ouput readable enough that _I would actually read it_.

-- Tries to be smart about multiple messages on a line
 - Categorizes messges into initialisation, verbosity, typesetting, warnings/errors, basic messages, and unknown
 - by default surpresses initialisation and verbosity
+- tries to be smart about splitting when multiple messages are on one line
-- presents each message on its own line, with the page number it's probably on
+- presents each message on its own line, with the page number it's on  (this can be off by one, but is still uesful)

 So it shows: